Franck-maker/2025-2026/README.md

 # README #

-This repository concerns the practical work on the "DevOps and Continuous Deployment" course taught at EFREI in Master 2 (ST2DCE), for a total of 28 hours, including practical exercices and project.
+This repository describes the expected work for the "DevOps and Continuous Deployment" course taught at EFREI in Master 2 (ST2DCE), for a total of 32 hours, including practical exercices and project.

 Practical exercises will be organized as the course progresses.
 The last two sessions will be reserved exclusively for the final project.